 Once you have the mix right and tank filled up you can flash your E30 tune.
-I suggest driving for 10-15 miles to ensure the E30 makes it to the fuel rail.
+We suggest driving for 10-15 miles to ensure the E30 makes it to the fuel rail.
 Your sending unit and lines can hold a lot of fuel, so best to run it for 10-15 miles to be sure.

 - Focus RS - 13.9 Gallons

 - Fiesta ST - 12.4 Gallons

 Here is a list of common check engine lights and their cause: